thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

 question of what ObjC interop actually means.

 ..
 [4] Assuming we don't introduce a supported way of dynamically
-       replacing the implementation of a private Swift method!
+       replacing the implementation of a private Codira method!

-Using Swift Classes from Objective-C
+Using Codira Classes from Objective-C
 ====================================